SofieStenberg/ProgressBar/README.md

 # ProgressBar

-This package contains the functions to display a progressbar.
+This Golang package contains the functions to display a progressbar.
 Start by using progressbar.CreateProgressBar(maxValue float64) to get a progressbar instance.
 The 'maxValue' is how many iterations the function is supposed to go through.
 This is a required parameter that must be passed for the bar to be able to calculate the progress.